On This Page

 After inserting the key, use the Start / Stop ignition button and brake pedal to start your vehicle as usual.
 Once the vehicle is started, the key can be removed from the backup slot, if you wish.

-The backup slot is located in the center console in the Aviator, Corsair, MKC, MKT, MKX and Navigator models.
+The back-up start slot is located in or near the center console in Aviator, Corsair, MKC, MKT, MKX and Navigator models.
 The exact location will vary somewhat.
 Most consoles are filled with stuff, so you may need to dig a bit.

-In 2018, the Navigator location is moved to the back wall inside the center console (right).
+In 2018, the Navigator location is moved to the back wall inside the center console (far right).
 It should look like a pocket anchored to the back wall.
 Slip the key fob in vertically with the buttons facing forward.

 After inserting the key, use the Start / Stop ignition button and brake pedal to start your vehicle as usual.
 If it fails to start, turn the fob so that the buttons face back and try again.
 Once the vehicle is started, the key fob can be removed from the backup slot, if you wish.